plj611/FullStack_Capstone/README.md

 ## Introduction

-With the bloom in the recent filming industry, All Stars Casting Agency has been expanded so quickly that its managing director decides to invest more of its revenue in IT digitalization to handle the business expansion.
-This project is to streamline the management routines of actors and movies inside a casting agency.
+With the bloom in the recent filming industry, All Stars Casting Agency has been expanded so quickly that its managing director decides to invest more into IT digitalization to handle the business expansion.
+This project is to streamline the management routines of actors and movies inside the casting agency.
 A backend API system is developed to simplify the create, delete, modify and query of them.

-This section is about the general information of the casting agency that is modeled by the API backed system.
+This section is about the general information of the casting agency that is modeled by the API backend system.
 The setup and technical description of the APIs and the information about how to access them, the excepted input and output can be accessed in the [Getting Started](#getting-started) session.

-The information that tracked for actor is:
+The information that tracked for actors is:

 - Name
 - Age
 - Gender
 - Movies which he/ she acts

-The information that tracked for movie is:
+The information that tracked for movies is:

 - Title
 - Release date
-- Actors which are in
+- Actors whose are in

 Note: To model the real world scenario, actor can exist without he/ she acting in any movie.
 On the contrary, movie cannot exist without any actors.

-Inside the casting agency, responsibilities are clearly defined and can be classified into three roles.
+Inside All Stars Casting Agency, responsibilities are clearly defined and can be classified into three roles.
 The functions which are performed by each role are:

 | Role               | Function                                                     |
 | ------------------ | ------------------------------------------------------------ |